Lee Yuan-Chen: Early life

-Born in Kunming, the largest city of Yunnan province in the People's Republic of China, Lee Yuan-Chen came to Taiwan with her parents at the age of three.
+Born in Kunming, the largest city of Yunnan province in pre-1949 China, Lee Yuan-Chen came to Taiwan with her parents at the age of three.
 Lee Yuan-Chen received both her bachelor's and master's degrees from the National Taiwan University, Department of Chinese literature, respectively in 1968 and in 1971.
 Inspired by Annette Lu, the pioneer of Taiwan's feminist movement, and triggered by a myriad of societal issues in Taiwan, Lee Yuan-Chen together with other Taiwanese feminists founded the Awakening magazine in 1982, during a historical period in which Taiwan was still under the martial law.
 As one of the founders and the leader of the Awakening magazine, Lee Yuan-Chen decided to transform it into the Awakening Foundation in 1987, which helped usher in a new era for feminist movements in Taiwan.
 Currently, Lee Yuan-Chen is an emeritus professor at Tamkang University, Department of Chinese literature.